workadventure/workadventure/contrib/docker/README.md

 domain name or run a "single-domain" install.
 The core maintainers of this project cannot possibly support all possible installation methods.

-So we are maintaining ONE installation method:
+So we are maintaining TWO installation methods:

+1. using Docker Compose
+2. using Kubernetes (Helm chart)

+### Docker Compose

+The easiest way to install WorkAdventure if you do not have a Kubernetes cluster is to use Docker Compose.

 - **WorkAdventure works as a set of Docker containers.**
 - **We provide Docker images for each container in the Docker hub registry, and a docker-compose file to easily start the containers.**